xiangmingcai/UnmixingMtxGenerator.github.io/instruction.md

   <img src="./images/step22.jpg" />
 </p>

-If you chooes the "Max Subset by peak channel" method, you could fetch all channels in the fcs file by clicking the "Fetch channels" button.
-Now you may select the peak channel.
+If you chooes the "Max Subset by peak channel" method, you could fetch all channels in the fcs file by clicking the "Fetch channels" button. **The UMG will find the peak channel for you.** If you do not like the found peak channel, you may select another one.

 You could also set the subset size.
 If you want to keep all cells/beads, you may use "Random Subset" and set a really high subset size number.